 Grace is about to marry Alex, one of the wealthy Le Domas family who have made their fortune through boardgames.
 The wedding ceremony is held at the Le Domas family estate.
 As Grace and Alex prepare to settle in for their wedding night, Grace is told she must take part in a ceremony that will confirm her as part of the family.
 At the midnight hour, the family is gathered.
 Grace is told how the family owes their fortune to an ancestor who made a pact with the mysterious Le Bail on a ship voyage.
 Now as part of the pact, every new person to join family must select a card from a mysterious box that Le Bail left and all of them play the game it chooses.
 Grace chooses her card and the box selects the game of Hide and Seek.
 Grace sets out to hide, unaware that this means that the rest of the family come hunting her with a selection of weapons and that she must be killed before dawn otherwise the pact decrees that all of them will die.

 Directors Matt Bettinelli-Olpin and Tyler Gillett are two of the four-person team that make up the collective Radio Silence (along with Justin Martinez and Chad Villella).
 Radio Silence directed 10/31/98, one of the better episodes of the Found Footage anthology V/H/S (2012).
 Bettinelli-Olpin and Gillett later made the Found Footage diabolical pregnancy film Devil’s Due (2014), before the Radio Silence quartet reteamed to produce and direct one of the episodes of the anthology Southbound (2015).
 Ready or Not was Bettinelli-Olpin and Gillett’s second film as a duo, although it is credited as a Radio Silence film (Chad Villella has also served as an executive producer on their films, although Justin Martinez is nowhere to be found).
+They are next announced as directors of the upcoming remake of Scream (2022).

 We have had occasional films over the last few years based around the idea of deadly versions of popular games with the likes of Would You Rather (2012), Truth or Dare (2018) and Escape Room (2019).
 The capsule description of Ready or Not could be to call it a version of the oft-filmed The Most Dangerous Game (1932) – in which an individual(s) is hunted by an aristocrat and forced to survive with only their bare hands to defend themselves only to turn the tables on the hunter – transplanted into the typical setting for an Agatha Christie thriller.